DBFBlackbull/BetterCharacterStats/README.md

 - 1.12.1
   - Fixed melee and ranged attack power tooltip
 - 1.12.2
   - Added Flask of Supreme Power
   - Added Firepower Elixir
   - Added Shadow power Elixir
   - Added Frost power Elixir
   - Added Blessing of Blackfathom
   - Better styling for spell power and power for each school
   - Removed dedicated tab for spell for each school
 - 1.12.3
   - No longer adds melee hit to ranged hit
   - Correctly calculates miss chance factoring in weapon skill
   - Calculates miss for at level and bosses
   - Calculates hit chance suppression
   - Show all information for main hand, off hand, and ranged
+- 1.12.4
+  - Added Glancing blow for boss monsters to melee statistics